BYeungCoding/Terminal-Hacker/docs/egdd.md

 ## Elevator Pitch

-You’re stuck in a dead-end CS job and decide to take on a hacking course.
-Your goal: find important data hidden in a secure system and escape.
-But the system’s firewall is chasing you, and you’ll need to leave a fake trail to throw it off while you hack your way to escape.
+You’re stuck in a dead-end CS job and enroll in an underground hacking course to make some extra cash, and finally afford that hair transplant.
+Dropped into a virtual system, you navigate directories and rooms using terminal commands, uncover hidden files, and ride elevators deeper into a tangled network.
+Your mission: collect valuable data and sell it off.
+But the system is watching.
+An anger meter tracks your mistakes and presence, growing more volatile the longer you stay.
+Solve mini-puzzles, find the data-rich files, and escape.

 ## Influences (Brief)